grafana/xk6-output-prometheus-remote/docs/metrics-data-model.md

 }
 ```

-#### Open questions:

-* Do we require to identify the time series before invoking `metrics.PushIfNotDone`?
-So, does the sample require to reference the time series?
-The hypothesis is yes, so we can distribute the computation load across different VUs, so goroutines and potentially CPUs.
+## Samples generation

+The current sampling process is controlled by the `metrics.PushIfNotDone` method.
+All the actual callers should resolve the time series from the storage before push a new Sample, or in the event no one is found to create and insert.
+It requires the dependency from the time series database for all the callers (e.g. executors, JavaScript modules).

 ## metrics.Ingester

-Ingester is responsible for resolving the time series and storing the pointer in the Sample then resolves the relationships between the time series and it sinks the relative metrics.
+Ingester is responsible for resolving the entire set of Sinks impacted from the ingested time series then it adds the Sample's value to the resolved Sinks.

 ##### Example